koordinator-sh/koordinator/docs/proposals/scheduling/20220510-load-aware-scheduling.md

 ## Implementation History

-2022-05-13: Initial proposal sent for review
+- 2022-05-13: Initial proposal sent for review
-2022-05-17: Update proposal to resolve comments
+- 2022-05-17: Update proposal to resolve comments
+- 2022-05-19: Update resource usage estimation in the scoring algorithm and LoadAwareSchedulingArgs